 - Start improving now.
 Time is short.
 Improve your budget, your life, your investments, and anything else you need to start improving now rather than later.
 It is less overwhelming the earlier you start.

 - Life is worth living now.
 This includes using your money for life now.
 It takes a balance between saving for retirement and using your money to live your life.
 Don’t wait for retirement to start living.

 - Health is linked to all other areas of life.
 Whenever I feel like crap, 99% of the time it’s because of my diet.
 Eat right, get moving, and watch clarity follow.

 - Budgeting is the foundation of personal finance.
+I call it the root system of personal finance.
 Budget well and you’ll know how much to put toward every area of your life.
 This includes investing, saving, spending, debt payoff, and more.

 - Budgeting around who I am is WAY easier.
 If you try and force yourself to be someone you’re not just to save money or keep from spending, it’ll never work out.
 Budget according to your values and you’ll make budgeting look easy.